pip-services/pip-services-docs/content/en/net/commons/convert/float_converter.md

 ### Static methods

 #### ToFloat
-Converts value into float or returns 0 when conversion is not possible.
+Converts value into float or returns 0 when the conversion is not possible.
 See [DoubleConverter.toDouble](../double_converter/#todouble)

 > `public static` float ToFloat(object value)